kyuupichan/electrumx/docs/ENVIRONMENT.rst

   + **$DONATION_ADDRESS** is replaced with the address from the **DONATION_ADDRESS** environment variable.

+  See https://github.com/shsmith/electrumx-banner-updater for a script that updates a banner file periodically with useful statistics about fees, last block time and height, etc.

 * **TOR_BANNER_FILE**

   As for **BANNER_FILE** (which is also the default) but shown to